Licensed in All 50 States Letters Accepted Nationwide 100% Money-Back Guarantee

 Department Stores

-• Nordstrom: Known for their customer service excellence, most Nordstrom locations welcome well-behaved dogs.
+• Nordstrom: Known for its customer service excellence, most Nordstrom locations welcome well-behaved dogs.

 • Macy's: While not officially stated, many locations allow dogs.
 Mall stores may follow stricter policies.